Unhosted wallet verification

 Step 2: Retrieve verification link and send it to the applicant

 When the applicantKytOnHold webhook is received, you must obtain the wallet confirmation link that you must send to the applicant.
-By following the link, the applicant is asked to sign/encrypt the Initial Message with his Private Key.
+By following the link, the applicant is asked to sign/encrypt the initial message with their private key.

 🚧